 Perhaps a bit surprisingly, it was CES no-show Apple who kicked off the conversation with a 13-story billboard touting its approach to privacy.
 In what seemed like a hit to the recent privacy breaches faced by Google and Amazon, and in a nod to CES host city, Las Vegas, Apple had this to say:

 Apple has always said they sell hardware and software, not customer data – a stance that’s well documented.
-This billboard overlooking the CES convention center not only reminded visitors of Apple’s long-standing
+This billboard overlooking the CES convention center reminded visitors of Apple’s long-standing approach.
+It also served as a cue to show participants that they need to be able to tell their own user privacy story in a compelling way.

 - A Chicago-based company introduced the Winston router, a device that’s able to stop tracking and surveillance and can also block ads and geolocation.